TER Bourgogne-Franche-Comté

-TER Bourgogne-Franche-Comté is the regional rail network serving the region of Bourgogne-Franche-Comté, eastern France.
+TER Bourgogne-Franche-Comté is the regional rail network serving the region of Bourgogne-Franche-Comté in eastern France.
 It is operated by the French national railway company SNCF.
 It was formed in 2017 from the previous TER networks TER Bourgogne and TER Franche-Comté, after the respective regions were merged.

 Network

 The rail and bus network as of April 2022: